johntrogan/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 - **Other rules**: Rules that require some measure of following the documented deployment steps [Plan > Test (audit) > Enable (block/warn modes)], as documented in the [Attack surface reduction rules deployment guide](attack-surface-reduction-rules-deployment.md).

-For the easiest method to enable the standard protection rules, see: [Simplified standard protection option](attack-surface-reduction-rules-report.md#simplified-standard-protection-option).
+For the easiest method to enable the standard protection rules, see [Simplified standard protection option](attack-surface-reduction-rules-report.md#simplified-standard-protection-option).

 | ASR rule name: | Standard protection rule? | Other rule? |
 |---|---|---|